kzhdev/alpaca_zorro_plugin/README.md

   ```

   **AlpacaDataSource**
-  Specify to use Alpaca MarketData or Polygon MarketData.
-By default, Alpaca MarketData will be used.
+  Specify to use Alpaca market data or Polygon market data.
+By default, Alpaca market data will be used.

   **AlpacaPaidDataPlan**
   Specify which Alpaca Websocket endpoint will be used.
 By default, the paid data plan will be used.